Together-Java/ModernJava/src/packaging/jar_files.md

 ZIP files are a common way of bundling a bunch of files up into one file.[^compression]

-You don't need to know exactly where this metadata goes or what all of it is for yet, just that at a high level its all just files in a ZIP.
+You don't need to know exactly where this metadata goes or what all of it is for yet, just that at a high level it's all just files in a ZIP.

 [^compression]: This bundling up also generally includes "compression," where the single file might be smaller than the combined sizes of its components.
 Most people don't